 Use the same font/s as in your portfolio and covering letter as consistency is important and is something architects will look out for.

 I had a look on Pinterest for layout inspiration.
 I searched ‘designer CV’ and then based my layout on the one I liked most, using the same fonts as in my portfolio.
-I will include the layout of my CV below.
-The main reason I used this layout was because I liked how it included a vertical timeline, I thought it was easy to read and instantly understandable.
+The layout I chose included a vertical timeline, I thought this was easy to read and instantly understandable.

 Photo or no photo?